iboutsikas/iboutsikas.github.io/docs/6.4.0/writing.md

 There are however [two straight-forward, CSS-only solutions](https://dbushell.com/2016/03/04/css-only-responsive-tables/) that are included in Hydejack.

 ### Scroll Table
-By adding either `scroll-table` or `scroll-table-small` to the CSS classes of the table will enable horizontal scrolling.
+Adding either `scroll-table` or `scroll-table-small` to the CSS classes of a table will enable horizontal scrolling.
-Setting `scroll-table-small` will only apply on "small" (< 1080px wide) screens.
+The `-small` version will only enable scrolling on "small" screens (< 1080px wide).

-The reason this is not the default behavior is two-fold:
-* Smaller tables will no longer be stretched to span the full width.
-* The layout engine will not attempt to add line-breaks within cells, making columns that contain text unusually large.
+This is useful when the table displays correctly on desktop, but not mobile.

 Example: